mesosphere/docker-mesos-marathon-screencast/README.md

-docker-mesos-marthon-screencast
+docker-mesos-marathon-screencast
 ===============================

-The scripts used in the Docker Clustering on Mesos with Marathon screencast.
+The scripts used in the [*Docker Clustering on Mesos with Marathon*](http://www.youtube.com/watch?v=hZNGST2vIds&feature=youtu.be) screencast.

-Screencast:

 ## Getting Started